What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 How to get to Esquel

-If you’re arriving by air, you can fly into the Esquel Aiport (EQS).
+If you’re arriving by air, you can fly into the Esquel Airport (EQS).
 Flights are operated by the national airline Aerolineas Argentina a few days a week and they all go through Buenos Aires.

 Another way to get to Esquel is by bus.
-There are multiple connections across Patagonia including plenty of overnight buses to some further away destinations.
+There are multiple connections across Patagonia, including plenty of overnight buses to some further away destinations.
 You have all the major regional bus operators like Mar y Valle, Don Otto, Via Bariloche, Transporte Jacobsen, and Etap.
 So wherever you’re coming from, there’s a bus to Esquel!

 If you prefer to have a bit more control over your schedule, then you can rent a car to get around Esquel and the surrounding area.
 You can book one at the Esquel Airport or one of the numerous car rental agencies across town.